kschan1/fan_snaps/README.md

 * allow user to remove like
 * add routes for user profile/page
 * add tag(s) for posts and filter feature
+* use ajax for image posting
+* image preview when uploading